W-Shih/django-twitter/README.md

     ```

   - Method 2 - create superuser by `provision.sh`

-    `provision.sh` already has the script to create superuser, so could simply run the following:
+    `provision.sh` already has the script to create superuser, so could simply run the following in the host machine:

     ```bash
     $ vagrant provision